monsterkodi/kakao/kakao.app/kode/ked/notes.md

 - quicky
     - move scroll to the left
+    - fix
-    - fix project files sorting
+        - project files sorting
+        - not closing when chosen file is already open

 - status
     - move dirty and redo into statusfile